Quick Start

 Step 4: Run Your First Task

-Try one of these starter prompts:
+Try these starter prompts:

 Fix failing tests

-Find all failing unit tests, analyze the root cause, and fix them with minimal changes.Understand the codebase
+Find all failing unit tests, analyze the root cause, and fix them with minimal changes.Understand the codebase structure

-/bug-investigation symptom="login endpoint returns 500"Using Skills
+/bug-investigation symptom="login endpoint returns 500"Slash commands and skills

-Session Commands
+Common Session Commands

 | Command | Description |